 Xenomancy.
 Suppose you bump into a stranger, what does that mean?
 You’ll need an expert in xenomancy to tell you that it likely means diddly-squat, though it will probably cost you $50 for the expert reading.

 Ydromancy is one of the many forms of fortune-telling through observing water whether it droppeth as the gentle rain from Heaven or makes your feet wet because you’ve got a leaky boot.

 And, finally we come to Zoomancy, the business of predicting destiny by observing the behaviour of animals.
 The Romans thought this could be achieved by watching chickens scratching in the farmyard.
 Babylonians threw a bucket of water over sleeping oxen and observed the reaction.
 Some African tribes thought ants were good prognosticators.
 Elsewhere, beetles, birds, and bats have been called upon to offer opinions about what the morrow brings.

-According to the industrial research company IBISworld, the U.S. market for psychic readings clocks in at $2.2 billion for 2019.
+- According to the industrial research company IBISworld, the U.S. market for psychic readings clocked in at $2.2 billion for 2019.
 The company says “a long-term shift in consumer perceptions has underpinned growth as industry services are increasingly accepted among mainstream consumers.”

 - “10 Weird Fortune-Telling Methods from History.”
 Mia Osborn, Listverse, December 5, 2016.

 - “Methods of Divination and Fortune-Telling.”
 Lisa Boswell, divinationandfortunetelling.com.
 December 5, 2017.

 - “Glossary of Divination Types & Techniques.”
 Paranormal Encyclopedia, undated.